Accomplishments

 • Enabling Energy Storage—Key provisions from the bipartisan bill Sen. Smith led to promote energy storage were signed into law in December 2020.
 This includes funding to accelerate the development of innovative energy storage systems.
 Energy storage is the process of capturing energy at one time to use later, allowing energy providers to meet the needs of consumers and help optimize the use of renewable energy like wind and solar.

 • Aid for Energy Projects on Tribal Land—Bipartisan provisions from Sen. Smith’s Tribal Energy Reauthorization Act were signed into law in December 2020.
 They modified the required cost share for energy projects funded through the Office of Indian Energy to account for the financial situation of Tribal applicants.
+The Inflation Reduction Act increased the available loan authority from $2 billion to $20 billion through 2028, and appropriated $75 million to carry out the program.
+Another improvement through this law includes the loans being able to cover the entire debt from these projects, rather than just 90 percent.

-• Loggers Relief—Sen. Smith, along with Sen. Collins (R-Maine), championed the Loggers Relief Act, which was included in the COVID-19 relief package in December 2020.
+• Loggers ReliefSen.
+Smith, along with Sen. Collins (R-Maine), championed the Loggers Relief Act, which was included in the COVID-19 relief package in December 2020.
 The final inclusions was for $200 million in funding for loggers who have been impacted by the pandemic.

-• Preventing Social Isolation for Seniors—Even before the COVID-19 pandemic, Sen. Smith recognized how the increasing problem of social isolation and loneliness amongst seniors is contributing to negative impacts on their mental and physical health.
+• Preventing Social Isolation for Seniors—Even before the COVID-19 pandemic, Senator Smith recognized how the increasing problem of social isolation and loneliness amongst seniors is contributing to negative impacts on their mental and physical health.
 She pushed for provisions in the Older Americans Act that would ensure there are services in place to allow states to better coordinate to address social isolation and loneliness among older Americans.

 • Strengthening Services for Native Elders—Native American elders face significant health disparities compared to the general population.
-Sen. Smith’s provision in the Older Americans Act gave Tribal organizations the ability to provide a wider range of home and community-based health services to Indigenous elders, including transportation, case management and health and wellness programs.
+Senator Smith’s provision in the Older Americans Act gave Tribal organizations the ability to provide a wider range of home and community-based health services to Indigenous elders, including transportation, case management and health and wellness programs.

-• Preventing Practices that Keep All Prescription Prices High—In April 2021, President Biden signed into law a bipartisan measure from Sens.
+• Preventing Practices that Keep Prescription Prices High—In April 2021, President Biden signed into law a bipartisan measure from Sens.
 Smith and Cassidy called the Ensuring Innovation Act.
 The law prevents pharmaceutical companies from engaging in “evergreening,” which allowed them to extend their drug patents for five years after making minor, insignificant changes to a drug.
 Evergreening allowed drug makers to avoid competition by blocking cheaper generic drugs from the market and keeping their profits as high as possible.
 The new law empowers the federal Food and Drug Administration to stop it.

-• Preventing Lyme Disease—With the number of Lyme disease cases on the rise, Sen. Smith worked with Republican Senator Susan Collins of Maine to improve research, prevention, diagnostics and treatment for vector-borne diseases, which are spread by ticks, mosquitoes and fleas.
+• Preventing Lyme Disease—With the number of Lyme disease cases on the rise, Senator Smith worked with Republican Senator Susan Collins of Maine to improve research, prevention, diagnostics and treatment for vector-borne diseases, which are spread by ticks, mosquitoes and fleas.
 The bill was signed into law in 2019.

-• Strengthening Support Services for Native Elders—American Indian and Alaska Native (AIAN) adults over age 65 in the United States have higher mortality rates and are more likely to live in poverty and lack health care.
+• Strengthening Support Services for Native Elders—American Indian and Alaska Native adults over age 65 in the United States have higher mortality rates and are more likely to live in poverty and lack health care.
 So, Senator Smith worked with Republican Senator Lisa Murkowski of Alaska to strengthen support for these “elders” by adding a new grant program to the Older Americans Act enacted in 2020.
 The grants fund not only home-based and community-based service, but also support training programs and technical assistance.

-• Understanding the Scope and Cost of the Insulin Affordability Crisis—In December 2020, with unaffordable insulin prices making it difficult for millions of Americans with diabetes to adhere to their insulin prescriptions – often with serious, even fatal consequences – Sen. Smith enacted bipartisan legislation to understand the cost and scope of the problem.
+• Understanding the Scope and Cost of the Insulin Affordability Crisis—In December 2020, with unaffordable insulin prices making it difficult for millions of Americans with diabetes to adhere to their insulin prescriptions – often with serious, even fatal consequences – Senator Smith secured passage of bipartisan legislation to understand the cost and scope of the problem.
 Her measure, introduced with Republican Senator Kevin Cramer of North Dakota, directs federal health officials to calculate the amount of taxpayer money that could be saved if diabetes patients didn’t need additional care because they are unable to afford their proper doses.
 It was signed into law in 2021.

 As a member of the Senate Banking Committee, Sen. Smith has made addressing Minnesota’s housing shortage a top priority.
 In 2019, she led a statewide housing listening tour that found that virtually every community in the state has a shortage of quality, affordable places to live.
 The problem hurts families and businesses and prevents job growth and economic development.